florentinafabregas/NLP/README.md

 The training of the three different models can be found in the three main jupyter notebooks bilstm_word.ipynb bilstm_char.ipynb and bert.ipynb respectively.
 For reproducibility you can use the train-dev-test dataset in the folder data from the repository.
 You also need to download the glove embeddings glove.gB.100d.txt to the same folder.

 ##### Testing
 For testing performance in noisy test datasets you need an input file with the format <word><TAB><nertag>.
-You can use 'data/gold.txt'.
 Choose a type of noise (capitalization_swap, character_swap, character_removal, character_replacement) and a rate.

-Example input file = 'data/gold.txt' , type = 'character_swap', rate = 0.175
+Example: input file = 'data/gold.txt' , type = 'character_swap', rate = 0.175

 ##### Noise injection
  Run the noisee.py script with input file, type and rate.
 It will output a modified text file in folder out/noisy_file